Sevenoaks School: History

 Higgs-Walker led the school until 1956 when he was succeeded by Kim Taylor.
-Taylor's headship was something of a 'golden age', when the school became more prominent nationally through Taylor's introduction of a number of innovative teaching methodologies, "Mr. Taylor, the Headmaster, has built so successfully on the work of his predecessor that in the ten years he has been at Sevenoaks it has changed from an old-established minor public school ... into an experimental outpost of the Headmasters' Conference."
+During Taylor's headship the school became more prominent nationally through Taylor's introduction of a number of innovative teaching methodologies, "Mr. Taylor, the Headmaster, has built so successfully on the work of his predecessor that in the ten years he has been at Sevenoaks it has changed from an old-established minor public school ... into an experimental outpost of the Headmasters' Conference."

 The school was a pioneer in the introduction of 'The New Maths', an approach to teaching the subject which made it less abstract, and more engaging for pupils.
 The school adopted the textbooks and examination regime of the School Mathematics Project (SMP) which had been pioneered at a number of other private schools.

 The final period of every Wednesday was set aside for the sixth form to attend lectures, usually with a current affairs theme.
 Speakers have included public figures such as trade union leaders Ray Buckton (ASLEF) and Hugh Scanlon (AEU), boxer Henry Cooper, philosopher A. J. Ayer and astronomer Patrick Moore.

 In 1968, Taylor was succeeded by Michael Hinton who was himself succeeded by Alan Tammadge in 1971.

 In 1976, the school first admitted girls and moved from being a single-sex school to a co-educational one.

 In 2012, the independent review of A level and IB results, based on government issued statistics, ranked Sevenoaks School first in the UK, ahead of Westminster (17th), St Paul's (22nd), Harrow (34th), Winchester (73rd) and Eton (80th).

+In 2025, Sevenoaks School merged with Solefield School, a local co-educational prep school, providing an education for pupils aged from three to 18.
+While keeping their respective uniforms and leadership teams, the schools share expertise in areas such as teaching, pastoral care and facilities.

+The Sevenoaks School is a former member of the G20 Schools group.